Collective excitations in three-band superconductors

 The magnetic field can be gauge transformed as

 where

 so that

-Then Eq.(\ref{1.8}) is reduced to the London law:
+Then, equation~(\ref{1.8}) is reduced to the London law:

-Thus, magnetic response of three-band superconductors is analogous to the response of single-band superconductors, but with contribution in SC density from each band $|\Psi_{i}|^{2}$ with the corresponding effective electron mass (\ref{1.9}), which determined with the coefficients of the drag effect $\eta_{ik}$.
+Thus, magnetic response of three-band superconductors is analogous to the response of single-band superconductors, but with contribution into SC density from each band $|\Psi_{i}|^{2}$ with the corresponding effective electron mass (\ref{1.9}), which is determined with the coefficients of the drag effect $\eta_{ik}$.